 Define the target

-The road to setting up a winning social media strategy requires that you closely define your audience.
+The road to setting up a winning corporate social media strategy requires that you closely define your audience.
 Are you B2B or B2C?
 Who will read, interact and share the posted content?
 Who is the target audience you want to target?
 The social media manager (and not only him) will have to answer many questions that will determine the proper positioning of a strategy that reaches your target audience.

 Structure of a content strategy